Browse this section

-- Many ākonga (learners) for the Nursery, Turf and Gardening industry group are undertaking qualifications that are relevant to multiple industries, particularly within horticulture.
-The number of ākonga has seen an overall growth over the last five years, peaking in 2021.
+• Many ākonga for the Nursery, Turf and Gardening industry group are undertaking qualifications relevant to multiple industries, particularly within horticulture.
+Enrolment numbers across these qualifications saw significant growth, peaking in 2021, followed by a gradual decline in the subsequent years.

-- A large proportion of ākonga are enrolled in the New Zealand Certificate in Horticulture (General) (Level 3).
+• A large proportion of ākonga are enrolled in the New Zealand Certificate in Horticulture (General) (Level 3).
 Industry has indicated that this is not a qualification they use, and this growth is likely to be driven by hobbyists rather than those working in industry.

 Source: Tertiary Education Commission, Te Amorangi Mātauranga Matua - Reporting and Data Collection.